-A young carer is a child or young person up to the age of 18 whose life is affected by looking after someone with a disability or a long-term illness, mental health problem or problem with drugs or alcohol.
+A young carer is a child or young person up to the age of 18 whose life is affected by being a carer for someone with a:

 Support for young carers